iaakash47/avsddac28nm/README.md

 # 4-Bit DAC

-* 4-Bit DAC is implemented using 3 switch instances.
-2-Bit circuitry and waveform are shown below
+* 4Bit DAC is implemented using 2 and 3-Bit DACs and 1 switch instances.
+4-Bit circuitry and waveform are shown below

 ## 4-Bit DAC design and simulation:
 ![DAC_4bit_DAC_schematic](https://user-images.githubusercontent.com/88897605/164980075-4c164a56-2e68-4562-9b68-fd0466a0b620.png)